t-clark04/Clark-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 This Streamlit app utilizes four different unsupervised machine learning models -- two for clustering and two for dimensionality reduction.

 Clustering models:
-- **KMeans** groups data into *k* clusters by finding the location of the optimal centroid to minimize the within-cluster sum of squares (WCSS, or inertia) for each cluster.
+- **K-Means** groups data into *k* clusters by finding the location of the optimal centroid to minimize the within-cluster sum of squares (WCSS, or inertia) for each cluster.
 - **Hierarchical clustering** uses a bottom-up approach to build a tree of nested clusters, combining them into larger clusters according to the linkage rule specified by the user.

 Dimensionality reduction models: